An efficient adaptive accelerated inexact proximal point method for solving linearly constrained nonconvex composite problems: A relaxed accelerated composite gradient algorithm

-The R-ACG algorithm presented below, which is a modified ACG variant for minimizing the function $\psi := \tilde \phi + \|\cdot-x_0\|^2/2$, solves Problem A, under the assumption that $\psi$ is convex, in at most ${\cal O}(\sqrt{\tilde{M}})$ iterations.
-As a consequence, it can be used to implement step 1 of the GD scheme whenever $\lambda_k$ is suffficiently small.
-More specifically, since $\lam_k \phi + \|\cdot - z_{k-1}\|^2/2$ is clearly convex whenever $\lam_k$ is chosen in $(0,1/m]$, we can use the R-ACG algorithm to solve problem A with $\tilde \phi=\lam_k \phi$ and $x_0=z_{k-1}$, and hence the ``step 1'' oracle in the GD scheme in view of Proposition~\ref{prop:ACG_gd_link}.
-In fact, the AIPP method developed in \cite{WJRproxmet1} is an instance of the GIPP framework (in particular, it is an instance of the GD scheme) in which $\lambda_k=1/(2m)$ for all $k$ and in which step 1 is implemented with a single call to the R-ACG algorithm presented below.
+The R-ACG algorithm presented below, which is a modified ACG variant for minimizing the function $\psi := \widetilde \phi + \|\cdot-x_0\|^2/2$, solves Problem A under the assumption that $\psi$ is convex (see Proposition~\ref{prop:nest_complex}(c) below).
+As a consequence, it can be used to implement step~1 of the GD framework whenever $\lambda_k$ is sufficiently small.
+More specifically, since $\lam_k \phi + \|\cdot - z_{k-1}\|^2/2$ is clearly convex whenever $\lam_k$ is chosen in $(0,1/\underline{m}]$, where $\underline{m}$ is as in \eqref{eq:m_lower_def}, we can use the R-ACG algorithm to solve problem A with $\widetilde \phi=\lam_k \phi$ and $x_0=z_{k-1}$, and hence the ``step 1'' oracle in the GD framework in view of Proposition~\ref{prop:ACG_gd_link}(b).
+In fact, the AIPP method developed in \cite{WJRproxmet1} is an instance of the GIPP framework (and hence an instance of the GD framework) in which, given an upper bound $m$ on $\underline{m}$, it chooses $\lambda_k=1/(2m)$ for all $k$ and in which step 1 is implemented with a single call to the R-ACG algorithm presented below.